iterative/dvc.org/public/static/docs/command-reference/metrics/diff.md

 ## Options

-- `--targets` - limit the comparison to these specific metric files.
+- `--targets <paths>` - limit the comparison to these specific metric files.

 - `-R`, `--recursive` - determines the metric files to use by searching each target directory and its subdirectories for DVC-files to inspect.
 If there are no directories among the `targets`, this option is ignored.

-- `-t`, `--type` - specify a type of the metric file.
+- `-t <type>`, `--type <type>` - specify a type of the metric file.
 Accepted values are: `raw` (default), `json`, `tsv`, `htsv`, `csv`, `hcsv`.
 It will be used to determine how to parse and format metics for display.
 See `dvc metrics show` for more details.

   This option will override `type` and `xpath` defined in the corresponding DVC-file.
 If no `type` is provided or found in the DVC-file, DVC will try to detect it based on file extension.

-- `-x`, `--xpath` - specify a path within a metric file to show changes for a specific metric value only.
+- `-x <path>`, `--xpath <path>` - specify a path within a metric file to show changes for a specific metric value only.
 Should be used if the metric file contains multiple numbers and you want to use only one of them.
 Only a single path is allowed.
 It will override `xpath` defined in the corresponding DVC-file.
 See `dvc metrics show` for more details.

 - `--show-json` - prints the command's output in easily parsable JSON format, instead of a human-readable table.